-Don’t worry if you are late applying preemergance – crabgrass and other weed seeds are germinating all season long and you’ll still get some control…better late than never.
+Don’t worry if you are late applying preemergence – crabgrass and other weed seeds are germinating all season long and you’ll still get some control…better late than never.

-Preemergance herbicides will control a broad spectrum of weeds along with crabgrass and many products will give you three to six months control.
+Preemergence herbicides will control a broad spectrum of weeds along with crabgrass and many products will give you three to six months of control.

 9. When Should You Fertilize and How Much?

 Go easy on the fertilizer in the spring.
 Too much will cause a flush of growth at the expense of the roots.

 Cool-season grasses – including Kentucky bluegrass, fescues and ryegrass – should receive the majority of their annual fertilizer in the fall, that’s when they will benefit the most.
 Lawns that were fertilized in the fall will green up early and won’t need to be fertilized until late spring.
 A light spring application – around Memorial Day – will keep them healthy and give them a nice green color boost.
 The amount of fertilizer that you apply in late spring should be less than 1/2 lb Nitrogen/1000 ft2.

 If you missed your fall fertilizer, make it up with a couple of light applications.
 Wait until the grass is actively growing (around mid-April), then apply 1/4 to 1/2 lb nitrogen/1000ft2.
 Make another light application six weeks later (Memorial Day).